xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 # Configurator sample

-This sample shows how to create a small application that allows users to configure a product in a VT package on the CLM Platform.
+This sample shows how to create a small application that allows users to configure a product in a package on Ace Platform.

 The application we are building looks like this: